-Purpose

 This Bulletin is a joint effort between the Caribbean Tourism Organization (CTO), the Caribbean Hotel & Tourism Association (CHTA) and the Caribbean Institute for Meteorology and Hydrology (CIMH) to help tourism businesses and policymakers identify and prepare for favourable or inclement climate conditions in the Caribbean and source markets, before they occur.
-It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March-May 2019) presented in this Bulletin in tandem with weather forecasts (1-7 days).
+It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March - May 2020) presented in this Bulletin in tandem with weather forecasts (1-7 days).
 This suite of information can inform strategic and operational decisions related to the use of environmental resources, marketing, and enhancement of the visitor experience.

+Table of Contents

 Page 3

 Page 4

-Page 6

 Page 7

 Page 8

 Page 9

 Page 10

-Table of Contents

-Looking back: Nov 2018 - Jan 2019

-Climate advisories: Caribbean

-Climate advisories: Caribbean source markets

-Climate outlook for the Caribbean

-Climate outlook for Caribbean source markets

-Upcoming events and contact information

-Glossary

-Looking back: Nov 2018 - Jan 2019
+Page 11